- Gluten is a protein found in certain grains such as wheat, barley, and rye.

 Things to keep in mind…

 A gluten-free diet isn’t always a healthy diet.
 Some people who follow a gluten-free diet may not get enough of certain nutrients, vitamins, and minerals in their diet such as fiber, iron, and calcium.
 Also, some gluten-free products can be high in calories and sugar.
-If you are diagnosed with celiac disease, it’s best to meet with a nutritionist to develop a healthy, balanced meal plan and to identify if any vitamin or mineral supplements are necessary.
+If you are diagnosed with celiac disease, it’s best to meet with a dietitian to develop a healthy, balanced meal plan and to identify if any vitamin or mineral supplements are necessary.
 It is not suggested that people follow a gluten-free diet if not medically necessary.

 There are many hidden sources of gluten both in food and non-food products.
 Gluten could be in foods that you wouldn’t expect –such as candy, sauces, soups, and marinades.
 Be sure to check products such as toothpaste, mouthwash, lipstick/gloss, glues, supplements, vitamins, and both prescription and over the counter medications.
 Check with your pharmacist and ask your health care provider to write, “Medication must be gluten–free” on any prescriptions.
 Many soaps, shampoos, and lotions contain wheat or oats.
 While gluten cannot be absorbed through the skin, it is important to be aware of this – especially if you have a habit of biting your finger nails or touching food after putting on lotion.